Each page builds on the previous. Start with geometry and work your way to the human body — or jump to wherever you need.

 Consider how science works.
 A researcher observes something unexpected — a disturbance.
 She gathers data, reads prior work, forms a preliminary picture.
 Then she commits to a hypothesis.
 She builds an experiment, tests it, discards what fails, selects what survives.
 She publishes — the work encounters the world.
-Other researchers replicate, challenge, extend.
-If the finding holds, it becomes established knowledge: maintained, defended, gradually refined.

-That sequence — perturbation, construction, encounter, conservation — is the same sequence a star follows from gas cloud to main sequence.
+That sequence is the same sequence a star follows from gas cloud to main sequence.
 The same sequence a cell follows from signal to division.
-The same sequence a tumour follows from mutation to metastasis.
-It is the path every dissipative system takes when it maintains itself by spending energy.
+It is not a metaphor.
+It is one geometry, expressed in different materials.

 Generative Geometry was developed by Raimo van der Klein over twenty-five years of observing change in teams, organisations, and systems.
 The pattern was discovered empirically, formalised structurally, and tested quantitatively across seven scientific domains.